 EMEU4ALL aims to create mobility opportunities for students in VET education.

-Following the establishment of a network of institutions across Europe who were keen to increase mobility opportunities, work began on creating opportunities for training and work placements abroad.
-Also, partners are developing relevant learning material specifically designed for students whilst on mobility that will help them improve their skills and employability.
+Following the establishment of a network of institutions across Europe that were all keen to increase mobility opportunities for their students, work began on creating opportunities for training and work placements abroad.
+Since then, partners involved with the project have been developing relevant learning materials specifically designed for students who are on mobility that will help them to improve their skills and employability

 Project website: http://em-eu.eu/